wildan-m/test-cicd/README.md

 # CI/CD Project

 ## Overview
 This project demonstrates a CI/CD pipeline using GitHub Actions to automate the build and deployment of a Dockerized application.
 The application is built using a Dockerfile and managed with Docker Compose.
-The CI/CD pipeline deploys the application to Netlify.

 ## Project Structure
 ```